camunda/camunda-docs/versioned_docs/version-8.2/self-managed/zeebe-deployment/operations/metrics.md

 zeebe_stream_processor_records_total{action="skipped",partition="1",} 2153.0
 ```

-## Enable additional metrics
+## Configuring metrics

-Metrics are exported by default.
-To enable execution metrics, set the `ZEEBE_BROKER_EXECUTION_METRICS_EXPORTER_ENABLED` environment variable to `true` in your Zeebe [configuration file](../configuration/configuration.md).
+Configure the HTTP server to export the metrics in the [configuration file](../configuration/configuration.md).

-## Connect Prometheus
+## Connecting Prometheus

-Zeebe exposes the metrics over an HTTP server.
+As explained, Zeebe exposes the metrics over an HTTP server.
 The default port is `9600`.

 Add the following entry to your `prometheus.yml`: